lazy-eggplant/vs.templ/docs/syntax.md

 ### for-range

+The simplest of the for cycles, not based on the input XML source.
+The following attributes are defined:

 - `tag` is the name of the symbol where the current value will be stored.
 If empty the default `$` is used.
-- `from` starting value.
+- `from` starting value to count from.
-- `to` final value.
+- `to` final value to reach.
 - `step` step of increment.
 It can be negative.
 If so `to<from` must hold true.

-Infinite cycles are detected before execution, in which case no step will run.
+Infinite cycles are detected before execution, in which case no step is run.
 Unlike other `for` variants, there is no header, footer or empty child.
-Anything inside a `for-range` is interpreted as `item`.
+Everything inside a `for-range` body is interpreted as `item` to append in the generated document.

 #### Example